Puvox/synchronous-websocket-request-js/README.md

 ```

-In the backgrounds, the wrapper 'initiates a request' (using `ws.send()`) and waits (using asynchronous 'sleep' cycles) till it gets response from server-side.
-The data, that is being sent to server, automatically includes the generated unique ID.
-That unique ID is being recognized on server-side, and the response you send from server back to front-end, should also include that unique ID.
-After that response is received back, the promise is resolved.
+Short explanation: In the backgrounds, the wrapper 'initiates a request' (using `ws.send()`) and waits (using asynchronous 'sleep' cycles) till it gets response from server-side.

-To be specific, at server-side you will receiver the same object, but there will be added additional key `ws_request_uniq_id`(_can be overriden from `fetchSync` args_) in the sent object, so it will look like:
+Long explanation: The data, that is being sent to server, automatically includes the generated unique ID (there will be additional key `ws_request_uniq_id`) in the sent object, so it will look like:
 ```
 {
     "ws_request_uniq_id": "id_1234....",